BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/Python/index.md

 ## Overview ##

 Python is a programming language that can be used with the Neuro:Bit to easily develop Brain Machine Interfaces.
-It is a powerful language, easy to learn, and a great way to get started with Neuro:Bit. [ Greg Stopped here ]
+It is a powerful language, easy to learn, and a great way to get started with Neuro:Bit.

 ## Software Set-up ##